microchip-pic-avr-examples/matlab-dspic33ck-curiosityboard-pwmexample-sixstep-commutation/README.md

       <img  src="images/dem3.png"></p>
     </p>

-4.	<p style='text-align: justify;'>From this Simulink model an MPLAB X project can be generated, and it can be used to program the dsPIC. <p style='text-align: justify;'>To generate the code from the Simulink model, go to the <b>"MICROCHIP"</b> tab, and enable the tabs shown in the figure below.
+4.	<p style='text-align: justify;'>From this Simulink model an MPLAB X project can be generated.
+To generate the code from the Simulink model, go to the <b>"MICROCHIP"</b> tab, and enable the tabs shown in the figure below.

     <p align="left">
       <img  src="images/dem4.png"></p>